Gary Harkins: Partick Thistle (second spell)

 Harkins signed for Partick Thistle for a second spell on an 18-month contract on 27 December 2018, three days after leaving Queen of the South.

 He made his debut for the club, starting the match and played 65 minutes before being substituted, in a 1–1 draw against Dundee United on 5 January 2019.
 In a follow–up match against Falkirk, Harkins received a red card for a second bookable offence, in a 1–1 draw.
 After serving a one match suspension, he made his return to the first team, coming on as a 72nd-minute substitute, in a 2–1 win against Inverness Caledonian Thistle on 2 February 2019.
 Harkins remained in the first team for Partick Thistle for the rest of the 2018–19 season.
 At the end of the 2018–19 season, he made sixteen appearances in all competitions.

 At the start of the 2019–20 season, however, Harkins suffered ankle injury that required surgery.
 He made his first appearance of the season, coming on as a 77th-minute substitute, in a 3–1 win against his former club, Dundee on 19 October 2019.
 A month later, on 16 November 2019, Harkins scored his first goal in his second spell at the Jags in a 4–1 win away at Stenhousemuir in the quarter final of the Scottish Challenge Cup.
 On 29 January 2020, he was released by the club, becoming a free agent.
 By the time Harkins left Partick Thistle, he made twelve appearances and scoring once in all competitions.

 Stenhousemuir

 On 7 February 2020, Harkins signed a contract until the end of the 2019–20 season with League Two side Stenhousemuir.

 He made his debut for the club, starting the whole game and set up the equalising goal, in a 2–2 draw against Cowdenbeath on 8 February 2020.
-However, Harkins received a red card in the 80th minute, in a 3–0 loss against Cove Rangers on 29 February 2020, in what turns out to be the last appearance for Stenhousemuir.
-The season was curtailed because of the COVID-19 pandemic, with the club finishing eighth place.
+However, Harkins received a red card in the 80th minute, in a 3–0 loss against Cove Rangers on 29 February 2020, in what turned out to be the last appearance for Stenhousemuir.
+The season was curtailed because of the COVID-19 pandemic, with the club finishing in eighth place.

 On 10 June 2020, Harkins announced his retirement from playing via Twitter.
 The next day, Stenhousemuir confirmed his departure from the club.